9 Reasons Why You’re In Debt: It Starts With Your Behavior

 Failing to keep an eye on your credit report every year could amount to blindly entrusting your financial future to your creditors.

 This can be compared to assuming that they could not make errors on your debts and bills.
 Keep in mind that errors are quite common on consumer credit reports.
 For you to avoid such errors, you must check your credit history and dispute any errors that you come across.
+The reason why you’re in debt is because of your negligence.
+Start taking charge of your credit score and set a goal of improving it.

 Failing to Budget

+You are in debt because you don’t budget.
 Budgeting is the ultimate way to avoid getting into debts.
 Failing to create and sticking to a budget will lead to more financial problems including debts.
 This can be compared to taking a trip without a map or without a destination.
 Without a plan, you are guaranteed to get nowhere in your financial life.

 Setting a budget gives you a map to follow making it easy to know when you are getting off track.
 Your budget is your guide on your path to a strong financial future.
+Use budgeting Apps like Prism or Mint to simplify your finances.

 Playing the Balance Transfer Games